How we chose our TEDxKazimierz speakers - it all starts with "the idea".

 Introduction

 Producing high-quality talks is a fundamental goal for any TEDx event.
+No matter how fancy the venue, impressive the sound and lighting, nothing can save the event if the talks are not outstanding.
 There are many people who want to speak, but it is hard to find suitable speakers.
 This article aims to describe the TEDxKazimierz approach.

 All of these resources will help you improve the quality of the talks at your events.
 As an example, here is how we use these guidelines at TEDxKazimierz.